 Keep in mind that my rules are not binding, but the airlines and regulating bodies like the TSA have some clout.
-Make sure you check the TSA article about Safely Packing Batteries for Your Trip to understand the rules and recommendations.
+Check the TSA article about Safely Packing Batteries for Your Trip to understand the rules and recommendations.

 While you can keep some batteries in checked luggage, the TSA recommends that you keep them as carry-on items.
-Also, spare lithium batteries (both lithium metal and lithium ion/polymer) are prohibited in checked baggage.
+Also, spare lithium batteries (lithium metal and lithium-ion/polymer) are prohibited in checked baggage.

 Another exception to keeping everything as carry-on is when it simply isn’t practical.
 Some commercial photographers travel with special cases and bags to carry a lot of gear for an assignment.
 They may use everything from hard-sided Pelican cases to ThinkTank Production Manager or Logistics Manager bags – large rolling cases designed to carry lighting gear, stands and more.

 It’s hard to travel with some extreme telephoto lenses, like 500mm and up.
 If you’re planning on photographing wildlife, sports or some other genres that requires a lot of focal range, you may need to spend some money on a quality case and give the Skycap a nice tip when you check your gear.